 Whether you can call this psychological experiment ethical or not, Eliott has written history: racism is not hereditary, it is taught through social conventions and prejudices.
 Racism has to do with power that unconsciously forces people into a certain role.

 We can no longer ignore or downplay the problem that racism is.
 It is time to talk about it on a larger scale.
 Racism is learned and that means that you can also unlearn it.
-Let’s educate and inform ourselves and our the people around us.
-Let’s focus on solidarity, mutual respect and equality rather than division, conflict and hate.
+Let’s educate and inform ourselves and the people around us.
+Let’s focus on solidarity, mutual respect, and equality rather than division, conflict, and hate.